 Cocoa Espresso Roasted Nuts

 Anyway, back to the snacks.
-There were the two different versions of trail mix and then of course my new favorite granola.
-And now I’m adding one more recipe to the pile.
+I’m adding one more recipe to the pile.
 But this is a good one.
 A very good one.
 These roasted nuts are completely addicting.
 Don’t say I didn’t warn you.

 This cocoa roasted version is kind of like the sweet sister to these savory rosemary and thyme nuts I made back during the holidays.
 Both are dangerously good and are great options for entertaining as they can be made in advance.